EthanKvachkoff/HarryPotterHousing/README.md

   - Once every field has been filled out you can submit the quiz.
 View house/user information via the House Information Button.

   Dialogue GUI:
-  -User enters their assigned ID into text field to search for there info.
+  -Users enter their assigned ID into text field to search for their info.

   Info Box GUI:
   -After Id is entered into the ID text field, user can click User Information button and the ID assigned info of the house will